Portugal and the “once-only” principle in the European Union

 Operational since December 2023, the system is based on three main components:

-• EID: Electronic identification mechanism with cross-border recognition;
+EID: Electronic identification mechanism with cross-border recognition.

 Portugal’s role

-In October 2025, the Directorate-General for Higher Education officially became an evidence provider within the OOTS, joining the European network for the automated exchange of documents relating to academic qualifications.
+The following month, the Directorate-General for Higher Education officially became an evidence provider within the OOTS, joining the European network for the automated exchange of documents relating to academic qualifications.
 It was one of the first Portuguese public entities to connect operationally to the system.

 Digital transformation with a European dimension